hypervel/hypervel.org/docs/README.md

 ### Validation

-Laravel has over 90 powerful, built-in validation rules and, using Laravel Hyperf Precognition, can provide live validation on your frontend:
+Laravel has over 90 powerful, built-in validation rules and, using Hypervel Precognition, can provide live validation on your frontend:

 ```php
 public function update(Request $request)